Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 We crossed the river several times until the openness disappeared, and we entered a forest.

-On it, we found a plastic and wood cabin.
-It’s said that a family built it not long ago to spend a winter there.
+Then, we found a plastic and wood cabin.
+It’s said that a family built it not long ago to spend the winter there.
 Now, it’s an open hut, and you can spend the night there, always leaving everything as found.

-Shortly after, the path became wider, and we were soon crossing the wooden bridge that left us a few meters from our destination, the Ras de Carançà hut
+Shortly after, the path became wider, and we soon crossed a wooden bridge, which left us a few meters from our destination, the Ras de Carançà hut

-When we were there, the hut was closed due to Covid-19, but we could use the outdoor area for sitting and enjoying breakfast under the sun.
+When we were there, the hut was closed due to COVID-19, but we could use the outdoor area to sit and enjoy breakfast under the sun.

 Ras de Crançà hut, one of the huts on the Travessa dels 3 Refugis route